pizzaeueu/flink-over-zio-http/README.md

 - Use `application.conf` file to configure application
 - run `sbt fmt` command to format code\
+- run `sbt test` to run test

+Application has in-memory persistence layer, so data will be lost after the restart

 Project was implemented using **JDK 17**